The Ultimate Email Marketing Holiday Checklist

 Running an engagement report and isolating by each email domain can surface up any suspected inboxing problems with specific inbox providers.

-Using analytics graphs of unsubscribe/hard bounce/spam complaint rates can give us a gauge of list attrition trends.
+Using analytics graphs of unsubscribe/hard bounce/spam complaint rates can give you a gauge of list attrition trends.

 Third-party tools like SenderScore.org or Google Postmaster Tools can reveal any big infrastructural issues with sender reputation.

-Audit the Email Template – We should do a run-through of the core custom templates we use to make sure there aren’t any systematic errors that would propagate into campaigns.
-We want to conduct a full QA process on the core template(s), including:
+Audit the Email Template – You should do a run-through of the core custom templates you use to make sure there aren’t any systematic errors that would propagate into campaigns.
+You want to conduct a full QA process on the core template(s), including:

 - Checking header and footer links